 Use of the DLCI octet group in the Calling and Called party Soft PVPC and PVCC information elements to connect to or from a frame relay endpoint requires that all nodes along the path of the call which validate the content of these information elements support this feature.
 This is due to the fact that the Calling and Called Soft PVPC and PVCC information elements are already defined in PNNI 1.0.
-Hence addition of the DLCI octet group defined in this addendum will results in the information element being treated as a recognized information element with invalid contents.
+Hence addition of the DLCI octet group results in the information element being treated as a recognized information element with invalid contents.